LagosHoms: Lagos sets to launch another Ikorodu 660 housing units

 Lagos State Government has concluded plans to Inaugurate 660 units Odo Onosa/Odo- Ayandelu Housing Scheme in Agbowa-Sagamu Road, Agbowa, Ikosi-Ejirin Local Council Development Area, LCDA, Lagos.

-Commissioner for Housing, Mr. Moruf Fatai-Akinderu, who disclosed this during final inspection tour of the project sites, in Ikorodu, on Thursday, added the scheme targeted at low income earners in the state.
+Commissioner for Housing, Mr Moruf Fatai-Akinderu, who disclosed this during a final inspection tour of the project sites, in Ikorodu, on Thursday, added the scheme targeted at low-income earners in the state.

 According to Fatai-Akinderu, “The scheme, sited on a land area of 8.22 hectares comprises of 70 blocks of 4 dwelling types of 660 units in the following categories: Bedroom block of flats with 8 blocks of 192 units, 21 blocks of 252 units, 26 blocks of156 units,15 blocks of 60 units, totalling 70 blocks.